psf/pyperf/doc/cli.rst

     187 ns:  0 |
     191 ns:  0 |
     196 ns:  1 #

-    WARNING: the benchmark seems unstable, the standard deviation is high (stdev/median: 11%) Try to rerun the benchmark with more runs, values and/or loops

     Median +- std dev: 114 ns +- 12 ns